 Plot people portraits on attribute/personality spectrums and other frameworks (2x2's, venn diagrams)

-Synthesize information into 3 distinct user personas
+Synthesize information into 3 distinct customer personas

 Ideate 100+ raw ideas including ambitious and unexpected ideas

-Identify stakeholder and designer values
+Identify customer and designer values

 Lead 4+ co-design meetings using card sorts and other methods

 Create a set of ~9 bold solutions with gallery sketches that have real potential